-Hepatitis A: The vaccine for an acute viral disease that primarily affects the liver.
+The vaccine for an acute viral disease that primarily affects the liver.

 - Who should get the vaccine?
 Children between the ages of 12 and 23 months, as well as adults who have experienced liver failure or work in a medical/clinical setting (where exposure to sick people is commonplace)

 - Transmission: Hepatitis A is transmitted through ingestion of fecal matter, usually from person-to-person contact or exposure to contaminated food and drink items.